DevExpress-Examples/reporting-react-print-without-preview/Readme.md

 * Print a report in iFrame

-    Click the **Print the report in iFrame** button to load a PDF file in the `HTMLIFrameElement` and print its content.
+    Click the **Print via iFrame** button to load a PDF file in the `HTMLIFrameElement` and print its content.

 ## Files to Review